5 Things to Do When You Can't Pay Your Bills

 Also, you should also stop spending money on things that are not necessities.
 This includes new clothes, eating out, or vacations.

-Another pro tip: Avoid rent-to-own stores and other things that require monthly payments, and stop using your credit cards.
+Avoid rent-to-own stores and other things that require monthly payments, and stop using your credit cards.
 They will only make your situation worse.

 Keep in mind that a second job should only be a temporary situation until you get caught up on bills and are able to cover your monthly expenses with your fulltime job.
+In fact, more than one in three workers with a side hustle say they need that income to pay their bills.

 For example, if you need the extra money to cover debt from a medical emergency, you can take on a second job or side gig to pay on that debt until it's paid off.

-Third, you need to look for a long-term solution.
+Next, you need to look for a long-term solution.
 This may mean that you need to go back to school to secure a higher-paying job, get additional certifications for your current position, or it may mean that you need an entire career change.

 If you have not attended college, you may consider doing so, since research shows it increases your earning power.
 If you are considering a career change, be sure to choose something you are passionate about, not just a field in which you could earn a good salary.